 - 5 Minutes: 9:00, 9:05, 9:10, 9:15, 9:20, etc.

-Since the Start Time Increments setting affects how time slots appear, we always recommend reviewing your availability’s Client View if you make any changes.
+Since this setting affects how time slots appear, we always recommend reviewing your availability’s Client View if you make any changes.
 This will ensure the updated time slots are appearing as you intended.

 If set up, it is important to keep in mind that a buffer time will only come into play after a session is confirmed.
 As an example: